 This leave is not deducted from sick leave or personal leave.
 Bereavement leave is not accumulated.
-Immediate family will include: spouse, child, parent, sister, brother, grandparents, grandchildren, parentsin-law, sister-in-law, brother-in-law, or daughter-in-law.
+Immediate family will include: spouse, child, parent, sister, brother, grandparents, grandchildren, parents-in-law, sister-in-law, brother-in-law, son-in-law, or daughter-in-law.